Bacteriostatic Water vs Sterile Water

 Always use Bacteriostatic Water (BAC Water)

 BAC water is the standard for peptide reconstitution.
-The 0.9% benzyl alcohol prevents bacterial growth in the multi-dose vial, giving you 4–6 weeks of safe use.
-Sterile water is acceptable only if you will use the entire vial in a single dose — which is rare for most peptide protocols.
+The 0.9% benzyl alcohol prevents bacterial growth in the multi-dose vial, giving you 4 to 6 weeks of safe use.
+Sterile water is acceptable only if you will use the entire vial in a single dose, which is rare for most peptide protocols.
+If you want to see how the mixing math actually plays out once you have your water sorted, this step-by-step reconstitution walkthrough covers the full preparation sequence.

 What NOT to Use